Quick Method of Accounting for GST/HST

 Definitions

-Associated person, for GST/HST purposes, generally refers to a situation where one person controls another.
-Associated persons (referred to generally as ''associates'') may include:
+Associated person, for GST/HST purposes, means a person that is generally associated with another person where one controls the other.
+Associated persons (referred to generally as "associates") may include:

 Participating province means a province that has harmonized its provincial sales tax with the GST to implement the harmonized sales tax (HST).
 Participating provinces include New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, and Prince Edward Island, but do not include the Nova Scotia offshore area or the Newfoundland offshore area except to the extent that offshore activities, as defined in subsection 123(1) of the Excise Tax Act, are carried on in that area.